Hello people; the physical properties of any polymer have a direct impact on its applicability. Let’s take a look at the Tg of plastic materials.

 The value of glass transition temperature depends on the mobility of the polymer chain, and most synthetic polymer ranges between 170,000 to 500,000.

-The transition from glass to the rubber-like state is an integral feature of the polymer attribute, signifying a region of drastic changes in the physical properties such as elasticity and hardness.
+The transition from glass to a rubber-like state is an integral feature of the polymer attribute, signifying a region of drastic changes in the physical properties such as elasticity and hardness.

 The most notable changes in Tg are volume, hardness, elongation to break, and Young Modulus of solids.